merenlab/anvio/anvio/docs/programs/anvi-setup-kegg-kofams.md

 %(anvi-setup-kegg-kofams)s downloads and organizes data from KEGG for use by other programs, namely %(anvi-run-kegg-kofams)s and %(anvi-estimate-metabolism)s.
 It downloads HMM profiles from the KOfams database as well as metabolism information such as that stored in the [KEGG MODULES resource](https://www.genome.jp/kegg/module.html).
-The program generates a directory with this data (%(kegg-db)s), which by default is located at `anvio/anvio/data/misc/KEGG/`.
+The KOfam profiles are prepared for later use by the HMMER software, and the metabolism information is put into a %(modules-db).
+The program generates a directory with these files (%(kegg-data)s), which by default is located at `anvio/anvio/data/misc/KEGG/`.

 ### Set up KEGG data